Quafadas/millSite/site/docs/_docs/Challenges.md

 Mdoc itself can be a bit slow.
 So we take advantage of the caching that mill provides, which makes it "fast enough" for now.

-Potential improvement: can we use mdocs watch mode?
+Potential improvement: watch mode?

+Probably better: TODO: Cache mdocs which aren't changed and don't regen them.

 ## Mermaid